Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: INTRODUCTION

 The remainder of this paper is structured as follows.
-In Sec.~\ref{sec: Methods}, we begin by detailing the source and interpretation of the experimental time-series data.
-We then present an overview of the evolution mechanics framework, focusing on the aspects central to this study.
-Finally, we describe the application of this framework to point-defect dynamics, along with the associated mathematical methods.
-Sec.~\ref{sec: Results} presents the results, including the analysis of the drift and diffusion terms, the derived stochastic potential, and the identification of nonequilibrium effects.
+Sec.~\ref{sec: Methods} begins with detailing the source and interpretation of the experimental time-series data.
+We next outline the framework of evolution mechanics, focusing on the aspects central to this study.
+It is then applied to the point-defect dynamics, along with the core mathematical methods.
+Sec.~\ref{sec: Results} presents the results, including that of the drift and diffusion terms, the derived stochastic potential, and the simulations based on the constructed SDEs.
 We conclude with a discussion in Sec.~\ref{sec: Discussion}, relating our findings to the broader context of studying dynamics in complex systems and providing concluding remarks on future directions.
+Additionally, some excess mathematical algebra is placed in Appendix at the end of the paper.